baileycmiller/blog/_posts/2017-04-21-the-7-stages-of-lexapro.md

 After two months on Lexapro, I am in the freedom stage.
 I didn’t know what to expect when I went on this mysterious medication, but I can say that it has gone seamlessly so far.
 There were days in the beginning where I thought my side effects would last forever, but they wore off as expected.
 I love Lexapro because I no longer have physical symptoms of anxiety, but a twinge of darkness still exists in me.
 I wouldn’t want my anxious mind to be completely healed.
 I would be a pretty boring person without a hint of crazy.
 After all, [mental illness has been linked to creativity](https://www.fastcompany.com/1681970/does-creativity-come-with-a-price-new-insight-on-creatives-and-mental-illness), which is cool.
 I still look under the bed every night and convince myself I have diseases on the Internet, but I’m no longer as burdened by it.

 I can’t ensure that Lexapro will work for you.
-Finding a SSRI is like making your first move on that Windows XP game called Minesweeper; you may or may not choose a bomb.
-For what it’s worth, if you’re going through something I want you to know that I was going through something too but I found a way out that worked.
+Finding a SSRI is like making your first move on that Windows XP game called Minesweeper; you'll either get a number or a scary bomb.
+(Okay, maybe it's not totally the same.)

+For what it’s worth, if you’re going through something I want you to know that I was going through something too.
+It took awhile, but I finally found a way out that worked.
 I hope you do too.